7vanael/clojure-tic-tac-toe/README.md

 - `edn`: Save game data to a local file

 ### Web Server option
+To compile Javascript, run:
+`lein cljsbuild once`

-Currently serving on localhost:8080 with command:
+Then, to view on localhost:8080 with command:
 `python3 -m http.server 8080`

+(then visit localhost:8080 in your browser)
 At this time, only test page is available.